reo7sp/kaniku/README.md

 player.setX(10)
 ```

-`defaults` static method sets initial values of model and also generates getters and setters for all listed variables.
+`defaults` static method sets initial values of a model and also generates getters and setters for all listed variables.
 So it's important to list variables even with null initial values to let getters and setters to be automatically generated.

 Getters and setters are available both method-style (`m.getX()`, `m.setX(1)`) and property-style (`m.x`, `m.x = 1`).
+We recommend using property-style internally in a model and method-style when accessing model.

 Generated setters emit event `change:VARIABLE_NAME`.

 You can define computed variables via `computed` static method.
-This method makes change event of this computed variable to be emited on depending variable change.
+This method makes change event of this computed variable to be emited on depending variables change.
 Also it creates property alias for getter.

 `useUpdates` method requests controller to call model's `update` method on every frame.
 The first argument of model's `update` method is time between frames in seconds.